Duo Multi-Factor Authentication

 - Your phone (or security key) is your second factor, something you have.

-This helps prevent unauthorized access to systems in the event your password is compromised.
+This helps prevent unauthorized access to systems in the event your password is compromised or stolen.

 Download and Begin Using Duo

-- For smartphone users, download the FREE Duo Mobile App on your your smartphone
+- For smartphone users, download the FREE Duo Mobile App on your smartphone

 Duo will automatically send an authentication request via push notification (a message that pops up on your smartphone) to the Duo Mobile app on your smartphone.